 How to Be a Minimalist Mom

-Which will be better for you: working mom or stay at home mom?
+Which will be better for you: stay at home mom vs. working mom?

 Deciding to be a working mom or a stay at home mom might be a difficult choice.
 You love your job and you love your children.
 But if you have the security and privilege to choose which one you want to be, there are a few steps you can take.